Max-Meinel/Tic-Tac-Toe/CONTRIBUTING.md

 Please take a little bit of time reading this guide.
 It will make sure you get a smooth and pleasing experience contributing to our Project.

 ## 1. Claim an Issue
+Go to the Issues tab and choose a Issue wich is not assigned to someone.
+To work on an issue, comment on it to claim your interest in tackling it.
+Once claimed, wait for confirmation from the project owner regarding assignment or approval to proceed.

 ## 2. Setting up your work enviroment
 You have to fork the repository in order to make changes.